karlhulme/dtoasty/readme.md

 ![Image](https://img.shields.io/badge/coverage-100%25-green)

-Generate Typescript code files.
+Generate Typescript source code from a tree structure.

-Use it as part of a code-generation pipeline.
+## Features

+This library strikes a balance between working in a data-driven manner without going full AST.
+So high level concepts are represented with types but function and property implementations are just strings.

 It can write out definitions for:

-* Interfaces with optional/nullable/deprecatable members
+- Interfaces with optional/nullable/deprecatable members
-* Classes and member functions
+- Classes and member functions
-* Error definitions
+- Error definitions
-* Imports (with de-duplication)
+- Imports (with de-duplication)
-* Lint directives
+- Lint directives
-* Enum const arrays and string unions
+- Enum const arrays and string unions

-Comments are supported throughout.
+Comments can be added to most elements of the output, e.g. class comments, function parameter comments, etc.

 ## Usage